 I do expect my German Shepherd families to have a fenced yard and to never use a tie out as an alternative.

 The American Kennel Club recommends early socialization and puppy training classes for German Shepherds, and continued obedience training which helps puppies grow into well-mannered adults.
 Consistency and positive, reward-based training will yield excellent results.
 German Shepherds bond to their family and should be raised in the household and exposed to the family’s activities.

 When you own one of our pups, we consider you family and would love the opportunity to continue our relationship through training and boarding.

 Learn more about our various training and boarding services at Atlantic K9.

-Available for sale!
-5 months old.
+SOLD!
+7 months old.
 Strong-minded, super sweet, social and playful with other dogs.
 Trained in basic commands, working on advanced training.
 Please contact us at (978) 468-1616 for more information.